kien-to/Seri/README.md

 C2C Social Marketplace App where people can buy, sell, and connect.

-Steps to run projects in your local computer:
+Steps to set up the project in your local computer:
 1. Clone to Computer.
 Then run yarn in the terminal.
 2. Run "yarn start" to start server.
 3. Run either of the two following commands on a separate terminal: